 Did you know most houses built before 1978 contain lead based paint and that lead paint chips, dust and flakes, if ingested by a child, can cause sickness?

-*To bid on City Funded Housing Rehabilitation Projects you and your site workers must complete the EPA training and registration!
-Call 327-7511 for more information or to be added to the Community Development Home Rehabilitation Contractors List.
+*To BID on Community Development Funded Housing Rehabilitation Projects you and your site workers must complete the EPA training and registration!
+Call 327-7514 for more information or to be added to the Community Development Home Rehabilitation Contractors List.
 You can also be listed on the Community Development Contractors List by completing and submitting a Contractors List Application to the Community Development Office.

 The rule applies to paid contractors working in pre-1978 housing, child care facilities and schools.
 Contractors include home improvement contractors, maintenance workers in multi-family housing, painters and other specialty trades.
 Covered facilities include residential, public or commercial buildings where children under age six are present on a regular basis as well as all rental housing.
 The rule applies to renovation, repair or painting activities.
 It does not apply to minor maintenance or repair activities affecting less than six square feet of lead-based paint in a room or less than 20 square feet of lead-based paint on the exterior.
 Window replacement is not considered minor maintenance or repair.
 The rule requires that renovators are trained in the use of lead safe work practices, that renovators and firms be certified, that providers of renovation training be accredited, and that renovators follow specific work practice standards